deragon/hdtools/.env/docs/linux/docker.md

 DIFFERENCE BETWEEN A REGISTRY, REPOSITORY AND IMAGE
 ==========

+  You could say a registry has many repositories and a repository has many different versions of the same image which are individually versioned with tags.

   From:  https://nickjanetakis.com/blog/docker-tip-53-difference-between-a-registry-repository-and-image

   A Docker repository is where you can store 1 or more versions of a specific